kkatleri/ReactJS/README.md

     - useState - helps manage the state
     - useEffect - helps be in sync with external system such as API calls

+### 4. Build REST APIs using NodeJS Express for Product usecase
+- Understand various aspects of building nodejs application
+- How to build REST APIs and launch web server using Express framework
+    - Add CORS capability to allow cross origin calls
+    - Add body parsers for POST APIs
+- How to connect to MySQL database using mysql2 node package
+    - Define config and connection js files
+- How to make use of module.exports to be able to call modules from different modules.

+### 5. Build Product CRUD client using ReactJS
+- How to use axios library to make REST API calls.
+- How to make use of Routes for web page navigations on client side using react-router-dom framework.